 Paid sick leave makes everyone in the community healthier.
 In the event of a disease outbreak like the ongoing COVID-19 pandemic, those charged with protecting the public health have made it clear that it is crucial for those who fall sick or are exposed to sickness to stay home.
 Indeed, government officials across the country request that sick workers stay home, keep sick children home from school or childcare, and stay home-even if they themselves are not sick-when they have been exposed to the seasonal flu or COVID-19, in order to prevent the spread of illness.
-But it is not reasonable to expect people to honor this important request to stay home if they must risk their economic livelihood-and crucial support for their families-to do so.
+22 But it is not reasonable to expect people to honor this important request to stay home if they must risk their economic livelihood-and crucial support for their families-to do so.

-Overall, people without paid sick leave are 1.5 times more likely than people with paid sick leave to go to work with a contagious illness.
-The largest national survey of U.S. restaurant workers found that two-thirds of restaurant wait staff and cooks have come to work sick.
+Overall, people without paid sick leave are 1.5 times more likely than people with paid sick leave to go to work with a contagious illness.23 The largest national survey of U.S. restaurant workers found that two-thirds of restaurant wait staff and cooks have come to work sick.24

 Paid sick leave also gives parents the ability to personally provide care for their sick children.
 Parents without paid sick leave are more than twice as likely as parents with paid sick leave to send a sick child to school or daycare and five times as likely to report taking their child or a family member to a hospital emergency room because they were unable to take time off work during their regular work hours.
-As children return to in-person schooling after the COVID-19 pandemic, more and more workers will need the time and financial flexibility to stay home with a sick child to prevent the further spread of the illness.
+25 Workers need the time and financial flexibility to stay home with a sick child to prevent the further spread of the illness.
 Additionally, allowing parents to stay home to take care of their children results in faster recovery times and can prevent future health problems.
+26

-While the data on the effects of the COVID-19 pandemic are still developing, early studies have shown that temporary access to paid sick leave under the Families First Coronavirus Response Act (FFCRA)-which sunset in December 2020-helped to "flatten the curve" of the spread of the disease.
-The FFCRA resulted in workers spending more time at home, which led to 400 fewer reported COVID-19 cases per state per day in states with no previous paid sick leave laws.
-This significant impact was reported despite the fact that the FFCRA covered only 47% of private sector workers.
-Additionally, access to paid sick leave allows workers to receive necessary vaccinations, since many workers who have yet to receive the COVID-19 vaccines cite concern about missing work as a reason for their delay.
+Early studies of COVID-19 have shown that temporary access to paid sick leave under the Families First Coronavirus Response Act (FFCRA)-which sunset in December 2020-helped to "flatten the curve" of the spread of the disease.
+The FFCRA resulted in workers spending more time at home, 27 which led to 400 fewer reported COVID-19 cases per state per day in states with no previous paid sick leave laws.
+28 This significant impact was reported despite the fact that the FFCRA covered only 47% of private sector workers.
+29 Additionally, access to paid sick leave allows workers to receive necessary vaccinations.
+Early in the pandemic, research showed that workers who had not received the COVID-19 vaccines cited concern about missing work as a reason for their delay.
+30 A more recent study confirmed the connection between paid sick leave and vaccination, finding that cities with a paid sick leave policy had 17% higher vaccination coverage than cities without paid sick leave, with the strongest associations in the most socially vulnerable neighborhoods.
+31